bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

     [97;40m 10:36:05 [0m[97;40m f126c9a5 [0m[97;40m Docker ghcr.io/bacal... [0m[97;40m Completed [0m[97;40m          [0m[97;40m /ipfs/QmatWywziRqxTh... [0m

-When it says `Published` or `Completed`, that means the job is done, and we can get the results.
+When it says `Completed`, that means the job is done, and we can get the results.

 - **Job information**: You can find out more information about your job by using `bacalhau describe`.